-The Fund may invest in fixed-income securities, American Depositary Receipts (ADRs) and use derivative contracts (such as, for example, options, swaps and futures contracts) and/or hybrid instruments to implement elements of its investment strategy.
-For example, the Fund may use derivative contracts or hybrid instruments to increase or decrease the portfolio's exposure to the investment(s) underlying the derivative or hybrid instruments in an attempt to benefit from changes in the value of the underlying investment(s), to realize gains from trading a derivative contract or to hedge against potential losses.
-There can be no assurances the Fund's use of derivative contracts and/or hybrid instruments will work as intended.
+The Fund may invest in derivative contracts and/or hybrid instruments to implement elements of its investment strategy.
+For example, the Fund may use derivative contracts or hybrid instruments to increase or decrease the portfolio's exposure to the investment(s) underlying the derivative contracts or hybrid instruments in an attempt to benefit from changes in the value of the underlying investment(s).
+There can be no assurance that the Fund's use of derivative contracts or hybrid instruments will work as intended.
+Derivative investments made by the Fund are included within the Fund's 80% policy (as described below) and are calculated at market value.